-In the 1970s and 1980s, it became a must-visit stopping place for trendsetters and VIPs in search of the Dolce Vita.
+Since the Nineteenth Century, Santa has welcomed travellers and artists such as Hemingway, Nietzsche and De Amicis, and in the 70s and 80s it became a must-visit destination for trendsetters and VIPs in search of the Dolce Vita.

 VILLA DURAZZO CENTURIONE